williamsharkey/iknowpi/README.md

 # iknowpi

-IKNOW PI is a website that is a game and a tool to memorize pi.
+IKNOWPI is a website that is a game and a tool to memorize pi.

 If you turn your speakers on you will hear a note associated with each digit.